0x1nf3cted/Reqfuzz/README.md

 - **Security Testing**: Evaluate how different headers impact the security of your web applications.
 - **Localhost Restriction Bypass**: Test and bypass localhost-specific access controls.
+- **Fuzzing request headers**: it can fuzz request headers and request body on the fly
 - **Compliance and Performance Checks**: Ensure that your application meets security standards and performs well under various header configurations.